-Family is over for the Thanksgiving weekend and bless-ed Bismarck doughnuts are the answer.
+Family is over for the weekend and bless-ed Bismarck doughnuts are the answer.
 They are, in fact, the answer to more things than one might even think.
 So while your family piles up on the sectional sofa to re-watch Star Wars – the good ones, not the new ones – for the gazillionth time, make this dough and chill the pudding tonight and make sure you have enough Crisco to fill your deep fryer tomorrow.

 The answer, bismarks are.